-Since May is now part of the high summer season.
-When Italy welcomes a larger number of tourists, April is now the month leading up to the craziest times.
-The end of the spring season, is the perfect period for visiting and making the most of your holidays in Italy!
-While weather conditions cannot be predicted as accurately as January or June.
+Since May is now part of the high summer season, when Italy welcomes a larger number of tourists, April is now the month leading up to the busiest times.
+The end of the spring season is the perfect period for visiting and making the most out of your holidays in Italy!
 It is likely that you’ll begin to have more sun than rain in April.
-The weather begins to break and some days can be really mild, depending on the area of the country you are in.
+The weather begins to become warmer in April and some days can be quite hot.

-In April, the spring season is gradually transitioning to the summer.
-It does not mean that it will be all sunny, especially because summer is just beginning to set in.
-Aprils weather can’t be predicted so accurately, as it’s a transitional month, but it is usually sunnier than wet.
+In April, the spring season is slowly changing to summer.
+This does not mean that it will be always sunny, since summer has just begun to set in.
+April’s weather can’t be predicted very accurately, as it’s a transitional month, but it is usually more sunny than wet.
 In the north, April often experiences a little more rain and cooler weather than in the south.
-So, it will not be a bad idea to have a few pieces of appropriate clothing or gadgets in your luggage, like a rain jacket or umbrella.
+So, it would not be a bad idea to pack a few items of rainy weather clothing, like a rain jacket or an umbrella.

-However, you will also want to be prepared for sunny weather, so bring a pair of sunglasses.
+However, you should also be prepared for sunny weather, so bring a pair of sunglasses!

-In April, the average ranges of temperature in different regions in Italy are:
+In April, the average temperatures in different regions in Italy are:

 – Southern Italy: 55 – 60°F (13 – 18°C)